 Lynchburg College Doctor of Physical Therapy (DPT) Program - Students who meet certain GPA requirements and work with Hampden-Sydney's Health Sciences Committee are eligible for four guaranteed positions in Lynchburg College's DPT program.

-Dual Degree Program in Engineering, UVA - Hampden-Sydney College offers students interested in a career in engineering the opportunity to earn a Bachelor of Science degree from the College and a master's degree from the School of Engineering and Applied Science at the University of Virginia in approximately five years.
+Dual Degree Program in Engineering, University of Virginia - Hampden-Sydney College offers students interested in a career in engineering the opportunity to earn a Bachelor of Science degree from the College and a master's degree from the School of Engineering and Applied Science at the University of Virginia in approximately five years.

 Dual Degree Program in Physics and Engineering, Old Dominion University - This dual-degree program makes it possible for undergraduate students to earn a Bachelor of Science degree in Physics from Hampden-Sydney College and a Bachelor of Science degree in Civil, Computer, Electrical, Modeling and Simulation, or Mechanical Engineering from Old Dominion University in five years (five and one-half years in Computer Engineering).
 Dual-degree candidates enroll in the Physics program at Hampden-Sydney College for the first three years and transfer to the Batten College of Engineering and Technology at Old Dominion University for the final two (or two and one-half) years of their undergraduate studies.
 The dual-degree program is carefully constructed to meet all degree requirements of both institutions and is consistent with established Old Dominion University transfer policies.